bogdanpet/eloquent-datatable/readme.md

     [ 'Delete', '/user/delete/{id}', ['class' => 'table-action'] ]
 ]);
 ```
-As you can see, actions are set as array of arrays, each array contains link text as first item, link href as second and optional third item which is array of link attributes.
+As you can see, actions are set as array of arrays, each array contains link text as first item, route as second and optional third item which is array of link attributes.
-{id} is wildcard similar like one in laravel routing system, and will be replaced with corresponding user's id from the database.
+{id} is wildcard for laravel routing system, and will be replaced with corresponding user's id from the database.
 You can use wildcard for any database column like {name} or {email}.
 Example above will generate two links for each user in actions column.
 ```
 <a href="/user/edit/23" class="table-action">Edit</a>